-To connect one of your projects to a WordPress site, you need an API key.
-To get one, log in to your EasyContent account then on the account level menu, click Integrations.
+To connect a project to a WordPress site, you need an API key.
+To get one, log in to your EasyContent account then go to the Integrations page.
 Note: you need proper permissions to access this page.
 If you need to manage integrations, contact your account owner or admin.

 Once you're on the page, click the green Create new API key button on the upper left area of the page.